vitorgodeiro/RawImageDecoder/README.md

 python main.py
 ```

-For run in another image use the flag '- path pathIMG'
+Use the flag '- path pathIMG' for run in another image.
 ## Author

 * **Vítor Godeiro**